OpShin/opshin/ARCHITECTURE.md

 Note that this means the function has access to all variables defined in the surrounding code _at the time of the function being called_.
 This is consistent with the way it is done in python.

 The python atomic types map to the UPLC builtin equivalents.
-The exception are `int` and `bytes` which are mapped to the PlutusData equivalent.
-The reason is that there is no way to distinguish the two and pycardano considers `int` and `bytes` as PlutusData objects.
+They are cast from and to plutus equivalents when passed into the validator and returned from it.

 Exceptions and Catching are not supported.